 But I’ll tell you what their attitude HAS taught me.
 When I know someone is trying to adopt; when I know someone has received THEIR baby—-I can’t be happy enough for them!
 I ALWAYS remember how much I wished our families and friends would have ALL been supportive…and so, I figure if few others are going to be THRILLED for them, I certainly will BE ONE!!!
 Adoption is just too tough to go through, and too wonderful NOT to be supportive of anyone who really wants another baby/child to love and have as their own”.

-“We had support when we adopted our first child from family and friends.
+- “We had support when we adopted our first child from family and friends.
 When we adopted our second child, we only received support from friends.
-Family told us not to do it again.
+The family told us not to do it again.
 I’m glad I didn’t listen”.